 How to Move to Hawaii

-How Much Does it Cost to Move to Hawaii?
+How much does it cost to move to Hawaii?

-You’ll find that the cost of moving to Hawaii ranges from less than a few hundred dollars to send a few boxes of clothes and electronics through the US Postal Service, to well over $15,000 for a full-service move.
+You’ll find that the cost of moving to Hawaii ranges from less than a few hundred dollars to send a few boxes of clothes and electronics through the U.S. Postal Service to well over $15,000 for a full-service move.

-Shipping a car to the island of Hawaii, for example, usually costs between $1,400 and $2,400.
+Shipping a car to Hawaii, for example, usually costs between $1,400 and $2,400.
+Our car shipping calculator can help you estimate and compare costs.

 Luckily, for most families, the cost of moving to Hawaii is usually somewhere in the middle, and you’ll be able to customize a moving solution that works best for you.
+To help narrow down that solution, start with our moving costs calculator to get quick online quotes from multiple full-service and DIY companies.

-Did you know…
+Did you know?

-Full-service moving companies that handle overseas moves are often called freight forwarders.
 Now let’s look more closely at how to move household goods to Hawaii.

 How much does it cost?